jsfix-ci/sinopia_indexing_pipeline/README.md

 $ npm run integration
 ```

-You may also run these in a container to more closely mimic the behavior running in continuous integration:
+### Continuous Integration

+We are using CircleCI to run continuous integration.
+CircleCI invokes the integration tests using a container, which works around inter-container networking constraints in the CI environment.
+If you prefer to run integration tests in a manner that more closely matches what runs in CI, you can do that via:

 ```shell
 $ docker-compose up integration